Toggle: English / Spanish

-- A problem with the body's ability to use energy, often due to a nutritional deficiency
+- A problem with the body's ability to use energy, often due to a lack of enough nutrients (nutritional deficiency)

-- Dangerous substances (toxins) build up in the body
+- Dangerous substances (toxins) that build up in the body

 Diabetes is one of the most common causes of metabolic neuropathies.
-People who are at the highest risk of nerve damage from diabetes include:
+People who are at the highest risk for nerve damage (diabetic neuropathy) from diabetes include those who have:

 Some metabolic disorders are passed down through families (inherited), while others develop due to various diseases.

 These symptoms occur because nerves cannot send proper signals to and from your brain:

 Difficulty feeling in any area of the body

 Pain, burning feeling, pins and needles feeling, or shooting pains in any area of the body (nerve pain)

 Weakness in the face, arms, legs, or other areas of the body

 These symptoms often start in the toes and feet and move up the legs, eventually affecting the hands and arms.